-Indeed the theory of relativity has also been applied to the radar - sounding phenomenon to the order of c^{-3} [1] and recently extended to c^{-5} [2].
+Indeed the theory of relativity has also been applied to the radar - sounding phenomenon to the order of c-3 (Jabil and Howusu, 2002), and recently extended to c-5(Jabil and Bakwa 2008).
 In developing the field equations for solving the above mentioned physical phenomenon, the theory of relativity considered the massive sun, planetary bodies and other stars as homogenous spherical bodies.
-But it is well known that the only reason for these restrictions is mathematical convenience and simplicity [3].
+But it is well known that the only reason for these restrictions is mathematical convenience and simplicity(Howusu and Uduh 2003).
 The fact of nature is that the sun, which is a G2, star in the Milky Way galaxy is spheriodally oblate in shape.

-Several studies and observations have been undertaken since 1966 to evaluate the solar oblateness, measurements began with the Princeton Solar Distortion Telescope and Dicke and Goldenberg (in 1967) found a value for the oblateness of the sun [4] as
+Several studies and observations have been undertaken since 1966 to evaluate the solar oblateness, measurements began with the Princeton Solar Distortion Telescope and Dicke and Goldenberg (in 1967) found a value for the oblateness of the sun: